OpenCMISS-Examples/laplace/README.rst

   :start-after: #DOC-START generated mesh
   :end-before: #DOC-END generated mesh

 When setting the ``basis`` property, we assign a list of bases as we might want to construct a mesh with multiple components using different interpolation schemes.
+In this example we only have one mesh component.

 The generated mesh is not itself a mesh, but is used to create a mesh.
 We construct the `mesh` when we call the ``CreateFinish`` method of the generated mesh and pass in the mesh to generate: